 Sugar

-Consuming sugary foods and beverages leads to increased production of advanced glycation end products (AGEs), which cause oxidative stress), and spikes levels of inflammatory markers such as C-reactive protein (CRP).
-Inflammation is at the root of almost every chronic disease, including Type 1 diabetes, multiple sclerosis, and rheumatoid arthritis.
+Like alcohol, refined sugar is an inflammatory food that can cause leaky gut.
+It can also put you on the path to autoimmune disease.
+2 Sugary foods and beverages lead to increased production of advanced glycation end products (AGEs).
+This causes oxidative stress and spikes inflammatory markers like C-reactive protein (CRP).
+Inflammation is at the root of almost every chronic disease.
+Yes, I’m talking about Type 1 diabetes, multiple sclerosis, and rheumatoid arthritis.

 Gluten and Dairy

-Gluten-filled treats often contain dairy as well, which is inflammatory for a large percentage of the population.
-Even if you aren’t lactose intolerant, you might still be sensitive to casein and whey, two proteins found in cow’s dairy.
-Casein has the same molecular structure as gluten, which is why most people that have a gluten sensitivity also have one to dairy.
-If you want to stay on track with eating healthy during the holidays, it’s best to completely avoid gluten and dairy at all costs.
+Casein has the same molecular structure as gluten.
+That is why most people who have a gluten sensitivity also have a dairy sensitivity.
+If you want to stay on track with eating healthy during the holidays, it’s best to completely avoid gluten and dairy altogether.

-What to Do If You Get Off Track
+What To Do If You Get Off Track

 Digestive Enzymes